kis-balazs/kis-balazs/README.md

 ---

 #### Academic background:
-- [x] Computer Science MSc, University of Stuttgart - 2021 -2023
+✅ Computer Science MSc, University of Stuttgart - 2021 -2023
   - *Major*: Autonomous Systems - _Artificial Intelligence, ML/CV_
   - *Thesis*: Using Transformers to Improve Anomalous Trajectory Detection for Autonomous Driving

-- [x] Computer Science BSc, Technical University of Cluj-Napoca – 2017-2021
+✅ Computer Science BSc, Technical University of Cluj-Napoca – 2017-2021
   - *Thesis*: CANComm - A Lightweight Automotive Network Simulator
 ---

 I work and also find pleasure in generally exploring in several fields, some of them are (this is an unordered list):